 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Fulgent Genetics, Inc. - FLGT

-/EIN News/ -- CEDARHURST, N.Y., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Fulgent Genetics, Inc. (NasdaqGM: FLGT), if they purchased the Company’s securities between March 22, 2019 and August 4, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Sept.
+28, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Fulgent Genetics, Inc. FLGT, if they purchased the Company's securities between March 22, 2019 and August 4, 2022, inclusive (the "Class Period").
 Shareholders have until November 21, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgm-flgt/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).